-Additionally, I co-chair the Sociologists for Trans Justice Advancing Trans, Non-binary, and Intersex Scholarship Committee with Blu Buchanan (and with Danya Lagos 18-19; Jaclyn Tabor 2017-18), wherein I am a member of the executive council and authored the 2018 edition of the #TransJusticeSyllabus.
+I currently work as the Equal Opportunity and Diversity Data Analyst in the Office for Equity and Diversity at East Carolina University.
+Additionally, I chair Sociologists for Trans Justice and authored the 2018 edition of the #TransJusticeSyllabus and the #BlackTransLivesMatter Reader.
 I further consult for the Campaign for Southern Equality’s Southern LGBTQ Health Survey.
-Between 2013-2018, I served as the founding managing editor of Sociology of Race and Ethnicity, news editor for Sociology Lens, lead research assistant on the Broadening Participation in STEM project, and Research Associate at the Five College Women’s Studies Research Center.
+Between 2013-2018, I served as the founding managing editor of Sociology of Race and Ethnicity, news editor for Sociology Lens, Editor-in-Chief of The Interloper (VT's Queer Magazine), lead research assistant on the Broadening Participation in STEM project, and Research Associate at the Five College Women’s Studies Research Center.
 I have taught Sociology and Gender Studies Courses at Smith College, Virginia Tech, and Hollins University.

-When not in the field or classroom, I live in with my fiancée Jess (also a sociologist), miniature Jack Russell Terrier Penelope, and cat Stevie.
-In my little spare time, I am a certified POUND Pro and enjoy teaching fitness classes, golfing, paddle-boarding, knitting, and baking (gluten free) treats.
+When not in the field or classroom, I live with my fiancée Jess (also a sociologist), miniature Jack Russell Terrier Penelope, and cat Stevie.
+In my little spare time, I am a certified POUND Pro and enjoy teaching fitness classes, golfing, paddle-boarding, knitting, and baking (gluten-free) treats.